emacsmirror/el-secretario/README.md

 next item in your inbox.
 When you&rsquo;ve refiled your tasks appropriately your secretary will go through all your existing todos over in `Todo.org`

-This uses the default keybindings this package provides.
-See
-<el-secretario-keybindings.el>.
-This file isn&rsquo;t loaded automatically.
-Use
-`require` or `use-package` for that.
-It&rsquo;s easy to add your own keybindings!
-Use whatever keybinding mechanism you use to add keybindings the respective source&rsquo;s keymap.

 A more complete configuration can be found at [my configuration](https://github.com/Zetagon/literate-dotfiles/blob/master/config.org#el-secretario).